Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/Readme.md

     desc: "⬲ __Trigger__ The clockwork dragon is reduced to 0 Hit Points __Effect__  A clockwork dragon must use this reaction unless specifically programmed otherwise by its creator; ; The dragon screeches to a stop and emits a steady, loud ticking sound.
 At the beginning of what would have been its next turn, the dragon explodes, dealing 12d10 (12d10) piercing damage in a 40-foot emanation (DC 37 basic Reflex save).
 An adjacent creature can cancel the self-destruct sequence by succeeding at a DC 37 [[Thievery]] check to [Disable a Device](../../rules/actions/disable-a-device.md)."
 abilities_bot:
   - name: "Breath Weapon"
     desc: "⬺ ([[arcane]], [[evocation]], [[fire]]);  The clockwork dragon breathes a spray of flaming oil that deals 16d6 (16d6) fire damage in a 40-foot cone (DC 37 basic Reflex save).
-Creatures that fail their saves are covered in burning oil and take 2d6 (2d6) [[persistent damage|persistent fire damage]].
+Creatures that fail their saves are covered in burning oil and take 2d6 (2d6) [[rules/conditions.md#Persistent%20Damage|persistent fire damage]].
 The clockwork dragon can't use Breath Weapon again for 2 rounds."
   - name: "Draconic Frenzy"
     desc: "⬺  The clockwork dragon makes two claw [[Strike|Strikes]] and one wing [[Strike]] in any order."
   - name: "Spearing Tail"
     desc: "⬺  The clockwork dragon attacks with the sharp point of its tail.
 It makes a tail [[Strike]] against each creature in a 20-foot line, rolling the attack roll once and applying the result to each target.
-Any creature hit takes 4d6 (4d6) [[persistent damage|persistent bleed damage]] (doubled on a critical hit) This counts as two attacks for the dragon's multiple attack penalty."
+Any creature hit takes 4d6 (4d6) [[rules/conditions.md#Persistent%20Damage|persistent bleed damage]] (doubled on a critical hit) This counts as two attacks for the dragon's multiple attack penalty."

 speed: 40 feet, fly 120 feet